ChrisLindland/racecar-website/docs/week2/03_midweek/lab.md

 ### Interfacing with driveNode.py
 As you did yourself, sift_det returns two bounding boxes, one of the overall sign and another that draws a box around the color and shape that you specified.

-Here are the bounding boxes that we got from running sift_det on rway:
+Here are the bounding boxes that we got from running sift_det segmenting for black on right way sign:
 ![Right-way](rway.png)

-Here are the bounding boxes that we got from running sift_det on lway:
+Here are the bounding boxes that we got from running sift_det segmenting for black on left way sign:
 ![Left-way](lway.png)

 Its up to you to figure out how to compare the two bounding boxes to figure out what sign you are seeing.